Lori Vallow is facing life in prison for murder. We only know one side of the story

 This week, during her high-profile murder trial, the 49-year-old shocked the court when she not only declined to take the stand to testify in her own defence – but refused to entertain putting on any defence case at all.

-In a final bid to save herself from life in prison, Ms Vallow’s attorneys turned on her lover, fellow cult member and alleged accomplice Mr Daybell in closing arguments – arguing that she was “under his control” but that she was not involved in any of the murders.
+In a final bid to save herself from life in prison, Vallow’s attorneys (in what many are mulling may have been a revolt against their client) turned on her lover, fellow cult member and alleged accomplice Mr Daybell in closing arguments – arguing that she was “under his control” but that she was not involved in any of the murders.

-Now, as jurors retire for deliberations, the only story they have about what happened to little JJ, 7, teenager Tylee, 16, and mother-of-five Tammy, 49, is the one laid out by the state of Idaho.
+When jurors retired for deliberations, the only story they had about what happened to little JJ, 7, teenager Tylee, 16, and mother-of-five Tammy was the one laid out by the state of Idaho.

-And it’s a horrifying story at that – one involving a warped plot to kill off almost everyone around the couple.
+And it was a horrifying story at that – one involving a warped plot to kill off almost everyone around the doomsday cult couple.

 “Money, power, and sex – that’s what this case is about,” prosecutors said in both opening and closing statements.

-Over 27 days of trial, prosecutors have laid out their case alleging that Ms Vallow conspired with Mr Daybell and her brother Alex Cox to murder JJ, Tylee and Tammy – driven by her doomsday cult beliefs, her lust to be with Mr Daybell and greed.
+Over 27 days of trial, prosecutors laid out their case that Vallow conspired with Mr Daybell and her brother Alex Cox to murder JJ, Tylee and Tammy – driven by her doomsday cult beliefs, her lust to be with Mr Daybell and greed.

 The trio allegedly spent months orchestrating a plot whereby they justified their plans to kill by claiming that the victims were “demons” or “dark spirits”.

-Then, after brutally murdering the two children and mother-of-five, Ms Vallow allegedly looked her concerned family, friends and authorities in the eye, refusing to reveal where her son and daughter were.
+Then, after brutally murdering the two children and mother-of-five, Vallow looked her concerned family, friends and authorities in the eye, refusing to reveal where her son and daughter were.

 Instead, she and Mr Daybell began a new life together, swanning off to Hawaii to get married in what appeared to be every inch the perfect fairytale romance.